 - The critical ingredient is the variable reward you give to users

-- Find a partner that can finance your business for a few years so that you can experiment on monetization without impacting the user experience
+- Find a partner that can finance your business for a few years so that you can experiment with monetization without impacting the user experience

 - Build a solid brand